Novice Rowing at Univ

 Rowing for UCBC as a novice is a lot of fun: not only is it a fantastic opportunity to get involved in the heart of college life and make lifelong friends, rowing is also a sport that offers a great way to keep healthy and active when you start at university.

 Most undergraduates and graduates of University College give rowing a try during their time at Univ.
 Most importantly, you don't need any rowing experience at all!
-In fact most rowers in the top Men's and Women's crews began as novices at Univ, and we have had plenty of them train and race with the university crews!
+In fact most rowers in the top Men's and Women's crews begin as novices at Univ, and we have had plenty of them train and race with the university crews!

 Novice Training Program